ruhimahendra24/Vascan/README.md

 2) `canada-taxa-files/query.R`

-This script was slightly modified from https://github.com/jocelynpender/fna-query/blob/master/R/src/query.R

 This script contains the function to download a list of taxa that are distributed in a certain location.
 In this case, we want all the taxa in Canada.

+This script was slightly modified from https://github.com/jocelynpender/fna-query/blob/master/R/src/query.R The function `ask_query_titles()` was modified to return a data frame.

 3) `taxize-vascan-long-data.R` or `taxize-vascan-wide-data.R`